roman-ellerbrock/QuTree/docs/sphinx/example_3.rst

 ===============

 :code:`LeafInterfaces` are used to map the library to a specific problem's implemenmtation.
-Typical examples of :code:`LeafInterface`s are primitive basis functions like Harmonic Oscillator or Legendre polynomials or FFT-grids, spin basis sets and so on.
+Typical examples for :code:`LeafInterface` are primitive basis functions like Harmonic Oscillator or Legendre polynomials or FFT-grids, spin basis sets and so on.
 Bottomlayer nodes can grant access to the underlying :code:`Leaf` and the LeafInterface can grant access to the :code:`LeafInterface`::